 The Days of Diocletian

-Split (Split-Dalmatia county)
+Diocletian's Palace, Split (Split-Dalmatia county)

 Split, situated on a peninsula along the eastern shores of the Adriatic Sea, is the second-largest city in Croatia, as well as an important transport hub and one of Croatia's best tourist destination.
-Since 1979, the old town, which is centered around the ancient Roman Palace of Diocletian (Caius Aurelius Valerianus Diocletianus, 244-311 AD, late Roman Emperor) is included into the UNESCO list of World Heritage Sites.
-Although archaeological researches prove that Split was founded long before as an ancient Greek colony called Aspálathos (Aσπάλαθος) from the name of the spiny broom (calicotome spinosa, a common shrub in the area), the history of the city is traditionally identified with the construction of Diocletian's Palace (295-305 AD), one of the biggest and best preserved late antique palace in the world, named after its creator, Diocletian who chose that beautiful Adriatic spot as retirement place for himself and his family.
+Since 1979, the old town, which is centered around the ancient Roman Palace of Emperor Diocletian (Caius Aurelius Valerianus Diocletianus, 244-311 AD) is included into the UNESCO list of World Heritage Sites.
+Although archaeological researches prove that Split was founded long before as an ancient Greek colony called Aspálathos (Aσπάλαθος) from the name of the spiny broom (calicotome spinosa, a common shrub in the area), the history of the city is traditionally identified with the construction of Diocletian's Palace (295-305 AD), one of the biggest and best preserved late antique palace in the world, named after its creator, who chose that beautiful Adriatic spot as retirement place for himself and his family.

 Every year, in mid- to end-August, Split celebrates Diocletian.
 And is just the Diocletian's Palace to become the authentic set of the 5 days celebrations, which will take Split a step back into the time thanks to hundreds of Reenactors from Croatia and Italy and the great partecipation of the citizens themselves all dressed in historically faithful Roman costumes.
 The event starts with the imperial parade around the city with Diocletian on his chariot accompanied by his wife, the empress Prisca, the family and the legionaries.
 The rich programme includes gladiator fights, military maneuvers and drills of legionaries, music and dance shows, street theatre, a great imperial banquet with food and drinks of the period, and yet guided tours at the City Museum, Living History displays and workshops, special programs for children with several leisure and educational activities, and much more to discover.

 Please contact the Organizers for confirmation and further the details.

-Info & Contacts
+Info & Contact

-Split city Council / Grad Split
+Split City Council / Grad Split

-Split Tourist Board
+Croatian National Tourist Board

-Split and the Diocletian Palace on google Maps:
+Split and the Diocletian Palace on Google Maps:

-Video reportages and promos of the event:
+Promos and video reportages of the event: